 More about our Kilimanjaro’s Machame Route

 On arrival in Kilimanjaro International Airport, you will be transferred straight to Arusha for our first night’s stay in Tanzania.
 We use the Sheraton hotel for our nights spent on the ground.
-After an early breakfast the next morning in Arusha, we will then head to the Machame Village, where we begin trekking through the beautiful and lush rain forest towards the Machame Hut.
-CLICK HERE for our top 10 tips for a successful Kilimanjaro climb and LEARN MORE about climbing Kilimanjaro.
+After an early breakfast the next morning, we will then head to the Machame Village, where we begin trekking through the beautiful and lush rain forest towards the Machame Hut.
+Check out the most important Kilimanjaro pages here.

 The route continues underneath the Decken and Rebman glaciers to the Karanga Camp and then on to the Barafu Camp, or Kosovo Camp our last stop before the summit.
 We will leave around 1am in the morning for the steady but very strenuous ascent to Uhuru Peak.
 Our final day of trekking will see us heading towards the Mweka gate and back to Arusha for some much deserved hot showers and warm beds!

 What people said our Kilimanjaro Machame Route

 “I attended an Everest presentation Ian gave in Colorado and was left inspired and motivated to take on my Everest challenge.
 I decided to climb Kilimanjaro with Ian and best decision I ever made.
 The journey, preparation, climb, service and personal commitment to me will stay with me.
-I can not say enough about Ian and the quality and expertize he brings to his climbs and work.”
+I can not say enough about Ian and the quality and expertise he brings to his climbs and work.”
 Susan Denison, Kilimanjaro 2010

 “Overall the trip was absolutely amazing!
 From the moment I was picked up from the airport, I felt welcome and at ease.
 The accommodation in Arusha was very nice and the staff friendly and accommodating.
 Throughout the staff went above and beyond to help us during the days.
 They were always so friendly, polite and patient with us.
 In fact the whole crew were always so eager to help us in any way they could.